 John Carpenter’s Halloween was guilty of a great many crimes.
-So successful was his low-budget revelation it spawned an entire decade of sleazy, half-baked imitators, films so devoid of technical competence that the newly established slasher sub-genre would soon descend into self-parody.
+So successful was his low-budget revelation that it spawned an entire decade of sleazy, half-baked imitators, films so devoid of technical competence the newly established slasher sub-genre would soon descend into self-parody.
 The burgeoning home video market proved something of a double-edged sword.
-It provided a platform for talented independent filmmakers, but also allowed for a lot of garbage, and for many horror traditionalists the notoriously uninventive slasher was representative of a severe decline in quality.
+It provided a platform for talented independent filmmakers, but also allowed for an abundance of second-rate fare, and for many horror traditionalists the notoriously uninventive slasher was representative of a severe decline in filmmaking standards.
 For those of us with a taste for the unthinkably inept, some of those movies have found a special place in our hearts, and we can enjoy the likes of Jason Voorhees as self-aware garbage without having to resort to discussions about graphic violence and misogynistic representations.

 Despite The Texas Chainsaw Massacre‘s obvious influence, it was Bob Clark’s Black Christmas that proved a direct inspiration for Carpenter’s more widely recognised Halloween after he approached Clark about the possibility of a sequel.
 Black Christmas, which established many of the tropes that would refine the slasher sub-genre, became the subject of much controversy following an untimely, real-life incident involving serial killer Ted Bundy, who would mirror the movie’s plot by bludgeoning two sleeping Chi Omega sisters to death before attempting to murder two others, something which no doubt piqued Carpenter’s interest further.
 Clark, who wanted to expand his filmmaking horizons, wasn’t interested in making another horror movie, telling Carpenter, “If I was going to do one, I would do a movie a year later where the killer escapes from an asylum on Halloween, and I would call it ‘Halloween.'”
 The rest, as they say, is history.